ErpNetDocs/info/information/try-our-system.md

 > [!TIP]
 >
-> Use the following sign in details when accessing TestDB
+> Use the following sign-in details when accessing TestDB
 >
-> User: Admin
+> User: admin
 >
 > Password: 123